-Agave, or century plant, is native to the deserts of Mexico and hardy in zones 8-10.
+Agave, or century plant, is native to the deserts of Mexico and hardy in zones 8 to 10.
 In landscaping, they can be a stunning addition to rock gardens and other xeriscaping projects.
-The best way to prevent root and crown rot of agave plants is to situate them in a location with excellent drainage, infrequent irrigation and full sun.
+The best way to prevent root and crown rot of agave plants is to situate them in a location with excellent drainage, infrequent irrigation, and full sun.

-Agave plants should also never be watered overhead, a slow trickle of water right at the root zone can prevent the splashing and spreading of fungal spores, as well as prevent the crown rot that can happen if water pools up in the crown of agave plants.
-Pumice, crushed stone or sand can be added to the soil when planting an agave to provide more drainage.
-Container grown agave will do best in a cacti or succulent soil mixture.
+Agave plants should also never be watered overhead, a slow trickle of water right at the root zone can prevent the splashing and spread of fungal spores, as well as prevent the crown rot that can happen if water pools up in the crown of agave plants.
+Pumice, crushed stone, or sand can be added to the soil when planting an agave to provide more drainage.
+Container-grown agave will do best in a cactus or succulent soil mixture.